Turner & Townsend

 Turner & Townsend (officially Turner & Townsend Partners LLP) is a multinational professional services company headquartered in Leeds, United Kingdom specialising in programme management, project management, cost management and consulting across the property, infrastructure and natural resources sectors.
+It is one of the world’s largest construction consultancies.

-The company was founded in 1946, and to date has 110 offices in 45 countries, with a presence in Europe, Middle East & North Africa, the Americas, Asia Pacific and Africa.
+The company was founded in 1946, and in 2018 operated 125 offices in 48 countries, with a presence in Europe, Middle East & North Africa, the Americas, Asia Pacific and Africa.
+It is 70% owned by US-based CBRE Group.